tfboyd/docs/site/en/performance/benchmarks.md

 This
 [script](https://github.com/tensorflow/benchmarks/tree/master/scripts/tf_cnn_benchmarks)
 was run on the various platforms to generate the above results.
+Check each test for the exact hash point that was used.

 In order to create results that are as repeatable as possible, each test was run 5 times and then the times were averaged together.
 GPUs are run in their default